-Case files on 1964 Civil Rights worker killings made public
+Case files on 1964 civil rights worker killings made public

 - Oops!Something went wrong.Please try again later.

-JACKSON, Miss.
-(AP) — Never before seen case files, photographs and other records documenting the investigation into the infamous slayings of three civil rights workers in Mississippi are now open to the public for the first time, 57 years after their deaths.
+JACKSON, Miss. — Never-before-seen case files, photographs and other records documenting the investigation into the infamous slayings of three civil rights workers in Mississippi are now open to the public for the first time, 57 years after their deaths.

 The 1964 killings of civil rights activists James Chaney, Andrew Goodman, and Michael Schwerner in Neshoba County sparked national outrage and helped spur passage of the 1964 Civil Rights Act.
 They later became the subject of the movie “Mississippi Burning.”